mcclure/NFTBlocker/README.md

 ## How to automatically block NFT users on Twitter

 Twitter has a feature where registered NFT owners get a hexagonal profile border.
-This is silly and bad, but it has an upside: It means you can now block NFT users on Twitter **automatically**, using any of the following tools.
+This is silly and bad, but has an upside: It means you can now block NFT users on Twitter **automatically**, using any of the following tools.

 1. **[NoFT](https://noft.gg/)**